ericwburden/django-compose-app/README.md

 ## Getting Started

-To begin development on this project, fill in the `.env.template` file located at `deploy/dev/.env.template` using the recommendations included in the file comments and save as `deploy/dev/.env`.
-Then simply run `./deploy.sh dev` to spin up a collection of docker files. `./deploy.sh -h` displays the help file for the deployment script, `./deploy.sh -c` cleans up the build files (don't use this unless you don't like using the `docker-compose down` command...).
+To begin development on this project, add your environment variables by running `./env.sh dev` and filling in the variable values by following the instructions.
+Then simply run `./deploy.sh dev` to spin up a collection of docker files.
+`./deploy.sh -h` displays the help file for the deployment script, `./deploy.sh -c` cleans up the build files (don't use this unless you don't like using the `docker-compose down` command...).

 ### Prerequisites